*This post was written in May 2015 when the bonus was first offered.

 - A gross minimum salary of $65,000 AUD.

 For people new to this, it’s best to look at where 80,000 points can actually take you and how quickly you can offset the $349 fee.
 You could fly from Sydney to Melbourne Business Class return twice, or upgrade from Economy to Business Class 8 times on the same route.
-My advice however is to save your points for the fares that cost the most (International Business and First).
-80,000 points will get you a Business Class fare to Singapore on Singapore Airlines, and to put it in perspective, 175,000 will get you return to Singapore in their epic First Class Suites.
-It’s not quite the previous 110,000 points, but it’s a seriously good foundation to start building those points for your First Class Suites (which I did a earlier this month) trip to Singapore.
+My advice, however, is to save your points for the fares that cost the most (International Business and First).
+59,500 will get you from Melbourne to Hong Kong in Business Class when the service begins in July.
+80,000 points will get you a Business Class fare to Singapore on Singapore Airlines while 175,000 will get you return to Singapore in their epic First Class Suites.

-This points offer is only available to new American Express customers within the last 12 months.
+This points offer is available until July 31 for new American Express customers within the last 12 months.
 You can reap the benefits right here!

 Check out our recent article on how to save 70% on First Class Fares.